Kritish007/Assignment-3/README.md

 # Title: CheckedTextView
 # Introduction:
 In android programming, a CheckedTextView may be refered as an extension of a normal TextView which supports the 'checkable' interface and displays.
+CheckedTextView can be implemented in any API level which means it will work on most devices.
 It can be used in many cases such as in a ListView where a choice is checked/selected, the following function changes to setChoiceMade from CHOICE_MODE_NONE.
 If there is a situation where a user gets to select only one choice, the function CHOICE_MODE_SINGLE is set.
 Otherwise if more than one choice/unlimited checked, then the function CHOICE_MODE_MULTIPLE is set.
 In my example project below, I opted for CHOICE_MODE_MULTIPLE which means the user may select as much option he/she wants.
 The major purpose of CheckedTextView is to facilitate options, may it be settings or selections of any sort.
+The result may involve additional feature or lesser feature depending on the choice.

 # History:
 CheckedTextView was introduced in API 1, version_code "BASE".
 The package library is in android.widget <br/>
+CheckedTextView is as important as other widget.
+The only difference is that it can be implemented in a listView where there is a list of settings/names where the user may selects the one he wishes.
+It is unlike a checkbox.
 There are many more specific functions associated with CheckedTextview.
-However, we are going to go through the one I used in my example project below <br/>
+However, we are going to go through the one I used in my example project below. <br/>

 # Major methods/attributes:
 public class CheckedTextView extends BaseAdapter - To implement an adapter for listView in CustomAdapter.java <br/>